 Positive detachment is a way of respecting others’ boundaries, and a type of healthy boundary for ourselves.
 It’s a constant.
 It’s a way of living and “being.”

-Loving detachment means “caring enough about others to allow them to learn from their mistakes.”
+Positive detachment means “caring enough about others to allow them to learn from their mistakes.”
 It also means being responsible for our own welfare and making decisions without ulterior motives or the desire to control others.
 When we stop trying to control a person or the outcomes connected with their behavior, we’re affirming that the person has the right to make their own choices and mistakes.
-We step back and allow them the dignity to learn unique life-lessons and experience hard-earned personal growth.
+We step back and allow them the dignity to learn unique life lessons and experience hard-earned personal growth.
 This frees us, and it frees them too.

 First, let’s talk about some different ways of detaching and figure out which one(s) we might already be using.

-Personally, I wasn’t able to lovingly detach until I learned about the role that setting healthy boundaries plays in codependent behavior.
-Even then, exercising loving detachment was anxiety-provoking.
+Personally, I wasn’t able to positively detach until I learned about the role that setting healthy boundaries plays in codependent behavior.
+Even then, exercising positive detachment was anxiety-provoking.
 When I first learned how to positively detach, I was outside of my comfort zone.
 I was used to using apathetic detachment.
-I decided that I needed to get comfortable with this other kind, and I took any appropriate opportunity to lovingly detach when one presented itself.
-Eventually, I became comfortable using loving detachment as a way of respecting other’s boundaries, and as a boundary for myself and a form of self-care.
+I decided that I needed to get comfortable with loving detachment, and I took any appropriate opportunity to lovingly detach when one presented itself.
+Eventually, I became comfortable using loving detachment as a way of respecting other’s boundaries, and as a boundary for myself, as well as a form of self-care.